boschglobal/license-policy-demo/policy_example.md

 ##### How to Fix (by OSO)

 1. **If the issue is not solved with an architecture check:**
-   - (i) Relicense under the copyleft license the code covered by the copyleft effect.
+   - (i) Relicense the code covered by the copyleft effect under the copyleft license.
    - (ii) Reanalyze dynamic linking options with legal/Double Open, etc.

-   If this is not possible, the component needs to be switched out or another license or permission needs to be acquired.
+   If this is not possible, the component needs to be switched out, or another license or permission needs to be acquired.

 2. **Any deviations, if approved, need to be recorded to ORT** with a resolution with the reason `CANT_FIX_ISSUE` in the project's `.ort.yml` file with the comment: *"Not Fixed, will be fixed ASAP."*